Gaucho-Racing/Query-GR/README.md

 ## Example Usage

 ### Valid Queries (Vehicle Data)

 - "Give me the averages of the mobile speed"
 - "What's the maximum acceleration during the trip?"
-- "Show me the fuel consumption data"
+- "What was the maximum inverter temperature recorded?"
-- "Calculate the average RPM for this session"
+- "What is the average temperature of all the accumulator cells?"

 **Response:** "The average mobile speed for trip 4 is 45.6 km/h."

 ### Invalid Queries (Non-Vehicle Data)

 - "Tell me a joke"
 - "What's the weather like?"
 - "How do I cook pasta?"